-- The use of combustion engines, explosives, and hazardous chemicals is forbidden. - Participating teams are forbidden from using mains supply in the Competition Area (except for Radars). - Use of hydraulic or other propulsion methods capable of causing pollution is forbidden. - For robots limited by their chassis power, the horizontal movements of their chassis can only be propelled by electricity. - S1 Robots can be powered only by electricity and air pressure.
+- The use of combustion engines, explosives, and hazardous chemicals is forbidden. - It is prohibited to use mains supply in the competition area (except for radars). - Use of hydraulic or other propulsion methods capable of causing pollution is forbidden. - For robots limited by their chassis power, the horizontal movements of their chassis can only be propelled by electricity. - S1 Robots can be powered only by electricity and gas. - S2 With the exception of custom controllers and darts in the dart system, the rest of the robots will need to retrieve a battery identification sticker at Pre-Match Inspection and stick it near the battery.